shelleywong/CSCI567-Course-Materials/Assignments/Assignment0.md

 ```
   * You can confirm that your name and email have been set by running the `git config --list` command again.
 4. Check for an existing SSH key
-  * Note: you need to generate an SSH key for your local machine -- if you have previously generated an SSH key in WSL2, a Linux Virtual Machine, or ecc-linux, you will need to generate another one locally.
+  * Note: you need to generate an SSH key for your local machine -- if you have previously generated an SSH key in a Linux Virtual Machine or ecc-linux, you will need to generate another one locally.
   * Note: If you already have an existing SSH key on your local machine, it is safe to reuse your existing SSH key, just make sure that no one is able to steal your private key.
 If you already have a key, continue to step 6.
   * Open a terminal and enter the following command to see if existing SSH keys are present:
     * `ls -al ~/.ssh`